IvanLudvig/IvanLudvig.github.io/_posts/2020-07-05-clang-fromat-github-action.md

 clang-format -style=microsoft -i $SRC
 ```

 You can set the style to a whole bunch of options: LLVM, Google, Chromium, Mozilla, WebKit, GNU.
 It's up to you.
+Then, add your action to your repository the same way you added mine.

 P.S.
 I don't actually like Microsoft's C++ formatting, but that's what I had to use.